How To Market Assisted Living Effectively

 7. Participate in Your Community

-Being an active part of your community builds brand awareness.
-Set up volunteer programs for your residents, such as a Stories With Seniors partnership with a local elementary school, or host or sponsor public events, such as a Veterans Day celebration.
+• Create volunteer programs for your residents, such as a Stories With Seniors partnership with a local elementary school.

 By engaging with your community, you make your senior living community visible to everyone, not just those who have an immediate need for your services.
 When they do find themselves in need, they’re more likely to turn to you since they already have a relationship with you.